Lean Body Mass Calculator

 Questions and Answers

-How to calculate lean body mass?
+How to calculate lean body mass using the Boer and James equations?

-What is skeletal muscle mass?
+What is the difference between skeletal muscle mass and total LBM?

-What is included in lean body mass?
+What specific components are included in your lean body mass?

-What is a healthy LBM percentage?
+What is a healthy LBM percentage for men and women?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.